ldpercy/year-clock/readme.md

 How to run
 ----------

+> [!IMPORTANT]
+> From version 2.1 onwards year-clock will only run in `http` mode as it utilises JavaScript modules.
+> Versions prior to that were runnable with `file://` protocol.

 * Clone the repository
-* Open the file `[path to repo]/year-clock/index.html` directly in a browser
+* Start up your favourite webserver, making sure the project repo is under the webroot
+* Navigate to `[localhost]/year-clock/index.html` or equivalent

-No webserver is required, it all runs in-page.
+No installation or build is required, it runs as-is in the browser.

-> [!NOTE]
-> I'm considering finally changing this over to http-only mode so I can use some CORS-restricted features such as modules

 URL Parameters